 What Is Consumer Behaviour?

-Consumer behaviour is the study of individuals’, groups’ and organizations’ decisions with regard to the selection, purchase, use, and disposal of goods, services, ideas, or experiences to satisfy their needs and wants.
+Consumer behaviour is the study of individuals’, groups’ and organisations’ decisions with regard to the selection, purchase, use, and disposal of goods, services, ideas, or experiences to satisfy their needs and wants.

 Importance Of Consumer Behaviour